Team-1280-Training/Unit-6/README.md

 The Java programming language is built around this core **paradigm**, a style or way of programming.
 OOP is the most popular programming paradigm because of how well it matches human thinking.

 Unit 6 and Unit 7 can be difficult to understand because of the more conceptual ideas.
-If you still have a hard time understanding the concepts in the lesson, ask the mentors for extra explanation.
+If you still have a hard time understanding the concepts in the lesson, ask the instructors for extra explanation.

 ### Table of Contents
 - [Introduction](#introduction)